How to Fix Broken Packages in Ubuntu

 Force APT to Correct Missing Dependencies or Broken Packages

-1. Use apt install with the -f flag to tell APT to locate the missing packages and install them.
+The command tells APT to locate the missing packages and install them:

 sudo apt install -f

-Note: If troubleshooting has led to Ubuntu needing to be reinstalled, please refer to our reinstallation guide How to Reinstall Ubuntu.
+Note: If troubleshooting has led to Ubuntu needing to be reinstalled, please refer to our reinstallation guide on how to reinstall Ubuntu.

 Force Reconfigure or Remove Broken Packages with DPKG

-Broken packages may cause package manager configuration problems.
+Broken packages sometimes cause package manager configuration problems.
+To fix this issue, take the following steps:

 1. Reconfigure DPKG, the base package management system, with the following command: